By Ziv Shay | Updated April 2026

 Age is the single largest factor in life insurance pricing because mortality risk increases each year.
 A healthy 30-year-old can lock in a 20-year, \$500,000 term policy for approximately \$22-\$28 per month.
 Waiting until age 40 nearly doubles that cost to \$40-\$55 per month.
 By age 50, the same policy runs \$95-\$150 per month.
 This compounding cost increase means that buying coverage early, even before you have dependents, can be a financially sound decision.

 At minimum, your life insurance should cover your remaining mortgage balance so your family can stay in the home.
 Beyond that, add 10-15 times your annual income for living expenses, plus education funds for children.
-If your mortgage is \$300,000 and you earn \$80,000 with two children, you likely need \$1.3-\$1.8 million in coverage: \$300,000 (mortgage) + \$800,000-\$1,200,000 (income replacement) + \$200,000 (education).
+For a family earning \$80,000 with a \$300,000 mortgage and two children, typical coverage needs range from \$1.3-\$1.8 million.
+Use our mortgage calculator to understand your full housing costs.

 Almost never.
 Most employer group life policies provide 1-2 times your annual salary, which falls far short of the 10-15 times income that financial experts recommend.
 Group coverage also ends when you leave your employer, potentially leaving you uninsurable if your health has changed.
 Treat employer coverage as a supplement and maintain your own individual policy as the foundation of your protection plan.